-The pay received by an employee, after subtracting employment taxes, benefit costs, retirement contributions and other deductions from the paycheck.
+The pay received by an employee after subtracting employment taxes, benefit costs, retirement contributions, and any other deductions from the paycheck.

 Also known as “net pay” or “net income,” take-home pay is calculated by taking an individual’s gross income and subtracting taxes and benefits.

 - Retirement contributions